atomisthq/docs/docs/quick-starts/project-templates/cli/getting-started-with-the-cli.md

 At this point you don't have any [Atomist Project Templates](/reference-docs/project-templates/project-templates-overview.md) or [Editors](/reference-docs/project-editors.md).

+If you ever want to see this status again all you need to do is execute the `status` command.

 A good next step is for you to create a template to work with.
 The best way to do that *if* you have some existing code in a repository you have access to is to do a `superfork` as you'll see in the [next quick start](superforking-a-new-template)...